SAP-samples/ui5-mdc-json-tutorial/README.md

 ## Requirements
 ### Technical Requirements
 * A current version of [Node.js](https://nodejs.org/) (preferably 18.x)
-* A code editor supporting JavaScript development
+* A code editor supporting TypeScript development
 ### Required Knowledge
-* Javascript knowledge to avoid blind copy&paste without knowing what's going on.
+* TypeScript knowledge to avoid blind copy&paste without knowing what's going on.
 * UI5 knowledge, as this tutorial focuses on the MDC concepts.
 ## Known Issues
 No known issues.